 Customer Info Updates

-1. Customer Name from e-automate updates Company name in ConnectWise.
+1. Customer Name from e-automate updates the Company name in ConnectWise.

-2. Address from e-automate updates address field in ConnectWise.
+2. Address from e-automate updates the address field in ConnectWise.

 3. City from e-automate updates the city in ConnectWise.